cheluvesha/Twitter_Streaming_Twitter4j/readme.md

-## Project Title: Twitter Streaming And Publishing Data Into Kafka
+## Project Title: Twitter Streaming And Publishing The Data Into Kafka

 ## Project Description